geobour98/maldev-essentials-assignment/README.md

 By executing `implant.exe`, a process injection happens into `explorer.exe`, which pops up the MessageBox coming from the `explorer.exe` process.

-> A detailed blog post is coming soon!
+> A detailed blog post can be found here: [geobour98 Blog](https://geobour98.github.io/blog/maldev-essentials-assignment/)